lonkamikaze/bsda2/bsda_obj.md

 ## 6. COPY

-This block documents the use of a copy method created by the `bsda:obj:createClass()` function below.
+This section documents the use of a copy method created by the `bsda:obj:createClass()` function below.

 The copy method creates a new object of the same type and copies all